ddoherty03/labrat/README.md

     Rather than get the text from the non-option arguments on the command line, you can use the `--in-file` option to specify that label texts are to be read from the given file instead.

     Each paragraph in the file constitutes a separate label.
-Line breaks within the paragraphs are respected, though the `--nlsep` marker is still replaced with additional line breaks.
+Line breaks within the paragraphs are respected, though the `--nl-sep` marker is still replaced with additional line breaks.
 Any line starting with a `#` character is considered a comment and is not included in the text of any label.

     -   **`-f`, `--in-file=FILENAME`:** Read labels from given file instead of command-line